Skip to main content

 Discussion

 Not only had Riley violated a principle of the Code of Ethics by disclosing confidential information, if the matter were to become known to her client, a legal suit of slander could be realistically brought against Riley.
-Even though it may be tempting to discuss clinical aspects of client care with friends who are also healthcare professionals, the Code of Ethics expressly prohibits sharing of confidential patient information with unauthorized individuals.
+Even though it may be tempting to discuss clinical aspects of client care with friends who are also healthcare professionals, the Code of Ethics expressly prohibits the sharing of confidential patient information with unauthorized individuals.

 CONCLUSION